-Position the belt slightly higher on the back and slightly lower on the your abs – When this is viewed from a side profile view, the belt is angled ever-so-slightly downward from back to front.
+Position the belt slightly higher on your back and slightly lower on your abs – When this is viewed from a side profile view, the belt is angled ever-so-slightly downward from back to front.

 This puts the belt nearer to the lower abs, which is the part of your stomach that extends out the furthest when doing the Valsalva maneuver.
 Positioning the belt slightly higher on your back allows the belt to clear the top of your pelvis.

 Understand that this downward angle is very slight; it may or may not actually appear to be at an angle if you look at it in the mirror from the side.
 The important thing is that you feel the belt being slightly lower on your stomach than it is on your back.

 While most people will find a slight downward angle to work best, it’s not right for every person in every situation.